osmarks/website/blog/price-discrimination-by-cognitive-load.md

 This may not be an especially important pattern, but I think it clarifies some things, it seems novel enough that I wasn't easily able to find preexisting work on it (though maybe I don't know the right terms, or it's buried in other things), and it permits me to feel vaguely annoyed that the world is not run by a perfect machine god executing zero-waste central planning.

-[^1]: Uncomputable - apparently, there's some construction which lets you reduce diophantine equations to fare search problems.
+[^1]: Uncomputable - apparently, there's a construction which lets you reduce diophantine equations to fare search problems.